Elements are substances composed of only one type of atom. There are around 100 naturally occurring elements, which can be seen on a periodic table.

-These are isotopes
+These are carbon isotopes:

-For example, H₂0, which is water, is made up of 2 hydrogen atoms and 1 oxygen atom.
+Formulas are used to show which atoms were used to form a compound.
+For example, H2O, which is water, is made up of two hydrogen atoms and one oxygen atom.

 |Name of Compound||Molecular Formula|